pws3141/rct/README.md

 It is hosted on [Posit Connect](https://paulsmith-rct.share.connect.posit.cloud/).

-If you actually require the proper risk communiaction tool, this is hosted on the [NHS ODT website](https://www.odt.nhs.uk/transplantation/tools-policies-and-guidance/risk-communication-tools/).
+If you actually require the proper risk communication tool, this is hosted on the [NHS ODT website](https://www.odt.nhs.uk/transplantation/tools-policies-and-guidance/risk-communication-tools/).